qwertyuio1234567890/NetworkToggler/README.md

 For all other phones, you will need to see which PREFERRED_NETOWRK_MODE value corresponds to your SIM.
 To do so:

-1. Start up adb for your device, and run `adb settings list global | grep preferred_network_mode`
+1. Start up adb for your device, and run `adb shell settings list global | grep preferred_network_mode`

     The output should look something like: